 2. Shampoo Your Carpets

 Dust, dirt, and stains are inevitable issues that will plague the carpeted rooms of your home.
 Carpets also have a nasty habit of locking in pungent odors that can accumulate over time and create a stale, unpleasant smell in your house during the winter when there’s reduced access to a flow of fresh air.
-Fall is the best time get your carpets shampooed so that your house will smell fresh and pleasant for the coming winter.
-Additionally according to CBS, getting all of the excess dust and dirt cleaned from your carpets will help to alleviate the symptoms of any dust allergies you may have.
+Fall is the best time to get your carpets shampooed so that your house will smell fresh and pleasant for the coming winter.
+Getting all of the excess dust and dirt cleaned from your carpets will help to alleviate the symptoms of any dust allergies you may have.

 During the summer, your roof has the critical job of protecting your home from various natural threats and falling debris.
 This debris will succumb to the slant of your roof and end up inside of your gutters.
 It’s a wise idea to clean your gutters during the fall before the winter season approaches.
-Snow and ice will accumulate in your gutters, turning clusters of debris into heavy blocks of ice which can prove to be too heavy for your gutters and cause damages to your roof or even pull your gutters off of your house.
-CMM recommends that you properly protect your eyes, hands, and be wary of power lines.
+Snow and ice will accumulate in your gutters—turning clusters of debris into heavy blocks of ice.
+Over time, this can prove to be too heavy for your gutters and cause damage to your roof or even pull your gutters off of your house.

 4. Change Your Furnace Filter

 Fall is a delightful transitional season.
 It eases the harsh heat of summer and prepares you for the frigid temperatures of the long winter months.
 Treat the fall season as a reminder that your heating system will need your attention before you need to turn it on for the first time since last winter.
 Your heater will require some light maintenance to ensure it’s in proper working order.